j-sieben/PIT/README.md

 Some advice on how to keep execution speed high with `PIT` can be found [here](Doc/performance.md)

 Should you experience problems when using `PIT`, some advices can be found [here](Doc/troubleshooting.md)

+Technical documentation about the packages that form `PIT` can be found [here](Doc/NaturalDocs/index.html)